cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 TODO: Make sure your code matches this point, save, etc.

-## Executing the Script
+## Testing the Script

-Our camera should be ready to go from the previous scripts, allowing us to simply hit the play button and view the results, but we still need to add the game object to the script in the Unity Inspector.
+Our camera should be ready to go from the previous scripts, allowing us to simply hit the play button and view the results, but we still need to assign the Plane GameObject to the script in the Unity Inspector.

 ### Adding References to Properties Through the Unity Inspector